encode/django-rest-framework/docs/tutorial/1-serialization.md

 ---

 **Note**: The code for this tutorial is available in the [encode/rest-framework-tutorial][repo] repository on GitHub.
-The completed implementation is also online as a sandbox version for testing, [available here][sandbox].
+Feel free to clone the repository and see the code in action.

 ---